 Keeping your goals specific will help you use the right marketing strategies and tools for your needs.
-For instance, maybe you’ll target customers, leads, and website visitors or seek to redo your website or online store for better performance and search engine optimization (SEO).
+For instance, you may target customers, leads, and website visitors or redo your website or online store for better performance and search engine optimization (SEO).

 Bottom line: figure out what goals you want to achieve through your marketing, then move on from there.

-Say that you have a goal to increase website traffic by a specific percentage or visitor count.
-Your baseline could be your current visitor count or your all-time high visitor count, as previously recorded over your business’s lifespan.
+Say that you aim to increase website traffic by a specific percentage or visitor count.
+Your baseline could be your current visitor count or all-time high visitor count, as previously recorded over your business’s lifespan.

 Now that you have a baseline, you know what improvement looks like should your marketing efforts be successful.
 You should also determine key metrics, or KPIs, to help you measure that success, like revenue, visitor count, total traffic on a single day, etc.